 Our lens comparisons start with the entry option: Hoya Amplitude BKS.
 The closest comparison among Essilor’s progressive lens options is the Varilux Comfort DRx.
 These lenses are designed to provide patients with an affordable progressive lens product.

 Hoya Amplitude BKS offers patients a comfortable design made to fit most lifestyle needs.
 All Amplitude lenses are designted to systemically lessen astigmatism in the peruphery for each base curve and add power combination offering optimized clarity of vision in all zones.
 Hoya Amplitude BKS features BKS Hoya Free-Form Backside surfacing technology.
 This backside surfacing technology offers patients a wider viewing area, clear and distortion-free viewing, and superior vision at all distances.
 These lenses are part of a line or products that, unlike bifocal lenses, eliminate the line that creates abrupt changes from near to far vision.

-Similarly, the Varilux Comfort DRx is an affordable backside-surfaced progressive lens option.
+Similarly, the Varilux Comfort DRx is EssilorLuxottica's affordable backside-surfaced progressive lens option.
 This is an entry product that provides patients with easy and comfortable transitions between near, far and inbetween.

-The Varilux Comfort DRx features patented digital surfacing that offers patients exceptional precision and accuracy.
-The Varilux product also offers customized near vision technology.
+The Varilux Comfort DRx features proprietary Essilor Digital Surface Process Control, which offers patients exceptional precision and accuracy.
+The Varilux product also offers Customized Near Vision Technology.
 This addition is customized according to the patient’s prescription to keep the head and eyes in comfortable positions while reading.